 Cover with a piece of paper towel (this will prevent sticking of the dough to the plastic wrap), then with a plastic wrap.
 Let proof for about 60 minutes or until the dough passes the finger test.
 (Poked with a finger the indentation will spring back very slowly.)
 The dough will increase in size about one a half times or so.

 Turn the bread over on a piece of parchment paper.
-Score on top and place in the oven using a pizza peel.
+Score on top and lower the dough into the preheated Dutch Oven.
 Be careful opening the oven, it will be full of hot steam.
 Spray the walls of the oven with a bit of water (gentle mist) to re-create some of the lost steam and close the door.

 Remove the water pan from the oven, turn the bread 180 degrees and leave the door cracked open.
 You can use a wooden spoon for that.
-Bake until the internal temperature reaches 205-210F or about another 25 minutes.
+Bake for another 25 minutes.